merlin-network/estake-native/x/lscosmos/spec/06_messages.md

 Inputs for this message :

-- `PstakeAddress` : Address set as pstake fee address
+- `EstakeAddress` : Address set as estake fee address
 - `ChainID` : ChainID of blockchain on which liquid staking is aimed.
 - `ConnectionID` : Connection ID for the IBC channel made for liquid staking module.
 - `TransferChannel` : Transfer Channel specific to the module.